awebb-nz/diHMM/README.md

 This code relies on the installation of two packages, as described here:

-The data for this analysis is downloaded with the script: behavioral_state_data_easier.py (note that you will need to get the correct password from https://int-brain-lab.github.io/iblenv/notebooks_external/data_download.html)
+The data for this analysis is downloaded with the script (note that you will need to get the correct password from https://int-brain-lab.github.io/iblenv/notebooks_external/data_download.html): behavioral_state_data_easier.py

 dynamic_GLMiHMM_fit.py then fits the diHMM model to the specified subjects